How to Create an FQDN to 3CX Phone System that resolves externally

 3CX Phone System requires you to have a resolvable external FQDN.
-This is used so that remote extensions, remote phone provisioning, VoIP providers and WebRTC calls can reliably work on your PBX.
-Creating an FQDN is also required for the creation of your SSL certificate used to secure your connection to the 3CX Phone System and 3CX WebRTC Gateway.
+This is used so that remote extensions, remote phone provisioning and VoIP providers can reliably work on your PBX.
+Creating an FQDN is also required for the creation of your SSL certificate used to secure your connection to the 3CX Phone System.

 - Your 3CX Phone System server must have a static public IP address.

 - You must have a registered domain name.

 Create an External FQDN

 Note: This example is based on EuroDNS.
 The procedure might vary for a different registrars.

 - Navigate to “Control Panel” → “Zone Profiles”.

 - Click “Rename Zone Profile” and give your profile a name.
 In our example we used “example.com”.
 Click “Rename” to save your profile name.